USCreditCardGuide/Wings-of-the-Points/README.md

 ## Change Log

 ### 2021-04-19
 * Capital One added the following transfer partners: BA, TP, TK.
 It also improved transfer ratio for several partners.
 Removed MU from MB transfer partners.
+AS joined Oneworld.
+LATAM left Oneworld.

 ### 2020-05-12
 * Capital One lost transfer partners Qatar Airways (QR) and Hainan Airways (HU)